Yar Kravtsov

 It looks normal.
 It is also a cache killer.

 GIT_SHA changes on every commit.
-Because it is near the top, every layer after it becomes dirty.
+Because it sits near the top, every later layer becomes dirty.
 Then COPY . . copies the whole repository before npm ci, so almost any file change can invalidate dependency install.

 The cache is not being stupid.
 It is doing exactly what the Dockerfile says.